shewa12/easy-poll/readme.txt

 === Description ===

 Easy Poll is a multi-purpose poll system maker plugin.
-Through this plugin, you can create as many polls, surveys,s or client feedback forms as you want.
+Through this plugin, you can create as many polls, surveys or client feedback forms as you want.

 Easy poll support 4 different types of questions.
 These are: